openml/docs/docs/Website.md

 ``` python
 npm install
 ```
-to install the necessary react components, and then build a production version of the website:
+to install the react build scripts, and then build a production version of the website:

 ``` python
 npm run build